 Title and Risk of Loss and Indemnity.
 As between the Parties, (a) Seller shall be deemed to be in exclusive control and possession of the Product deliverable hereunder and responsible for any injury or damage caused thereby prior to the time it is delivered to Buyer, and (b) upon delivery of such Product to Buyer at the Delivery Point, Buyer shall be deemed to be in exclusive control and possession thereof and responsible for any injury or damage caused thereby.
 Title to the Product delivered hereunder shall pass from Seller to Buyer at the applicable Delivery Point.
 Seller and Buyer each assume full responsibility and liability for and shall indemnify and hold harmless the other Party from all liability and expense on account of any and all Claims, including injury to and death of Persons, arising from any act or incident occurring when title to the Product is vested in the indemnifying Party.

 Transfer or Assignment.
-Neither Party shall transfer or assign the Agreement or its rights thereunder without the prior written approval of the other Party, which approval may be withheld or given entirely at the option of such Party; provided, however, either Party may (a) transfer, sell, pledge, encumber or assign the Agreement or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements, (b) transfer or assign the Agreement or its interest hereunder to any of its Affiliates, or (c) transfer or assign the Agreement to any Person or entity succeeding to all or substantially all of the assets of such Party, all without the prior written approval of the other Party, but no such assignment will relieve the assigning Party of its obligations hereunder.
+Neither Party shall transfer or assign the Agreement or its rights thereunder without the prior written approval of the other Party, which approval may be unreasonably withheld or given entirely at the option of such Party; provided, however, either Party may (a) transfer, sell, pledge, encumber or assign the Agreement or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements, (b) transfer or assign the Agreement or any Transaction or its interest thereunder to any of its Affiliates, or (c) transfer or assign the Agreement to any Person or entity succeeding to all or substantially all of the assets of such Party, all without the prior written approval of the other Party, but no such assignment will relieve the assigning Party of its obligations hereunder.
 Any Party’s transfer or assignment or purported transfer or assignment in violation of this Section 11.3 shall be void.

 Applicable Law.
 The Agreement shall be governed by and construed, enforced, and performed in accordance with the laws in force in the Governing Jurisdiction, without regard to principles of conflicts of law, and each Party hereby submits to the non-exclusive jurisdiction of the courts of the Governing Jurisdiction.